Raw Feeding Myths Busted

 We are Olivia and Iain Patz who run an agility club called Bark Zone in Southampton and compete our dogs to international level.

 Let’s give you a bit of back ground on us to start with.
-We are a family of 3 with 6 dogs !
-We have 2 working sheep dogs (Leo and Dappy), 3 border collies (Imp, Streak and Heck), and 1 crossbreed rescue (Ferdinand).
+We are a family of three with six dogs!
+We have two working sheep dogs (Leo and Dappy), three border collies (Imp, Streak and Heck), and one crossbreed rescue (Ferdinand).
 So our dogs are a massive part of our life with all of them working in agility, but then being at home as a family with all our chickens and guinea pigs too.
 We require high energy levels for when they are training and competing, but they need to be able to chill and relax when not.

 So when we got our second dog Dappy, we started him on raw the day we got him.
 The development in him was completely different to what we had with Leo.
 He has much better muscle development and definition, his general health has always been better only needing to go in for regular check ups, and he has more bone!
 Dappy and Leo are full brothers a year apart, so you could really see the difference in them from what a decent diet makes.